CodingWithKartikey/AccuWeather/README.md

 # AccuWeather
-This feature provides accurate weather information based on location.
+AccuWeather provides accurate weather information based on location.
 This app will also provide humidity information, and wind speed.

 SCREENSHOT---->>>>>>